mapcrafter/mapcrafter/docs/markers.rst

             "id" : "signs",
             // name of the marker group, displayed in the webinterface "name" : "Signs",
-            // icon of the markers belonging to that group "icon" : "sign.png",
+            // icon of the markers belonging to that group (optional) "icon" : "sign.png",
             // size of that icon
             "icon_size" : [32, 32],
+            // whether this marker group is shown by default (optional) "show_default" : true,
             // markers of this marker group...
             "markers" : {
                 // ...in the world "world"